juanmcastillo/MobileFlashcards/README.md

 ## React Native: Mobile Flashcards Project

-This is the Readable project for the final step of the Udacity's React Native course.
+This is the Mobile Flashcards project for the final step of the Udacity's React Native course.

 Follow the instructions bellow to run this project locally on your machine.